estuary/flow/site/docs/concepts/captures.md

 You may then modify the generated configuration as needed before publishing the capture.

-### Specification
+## Specification

-Pull captures are defined in Flow specification files per the following format:
+Captures are defined in Flow specification files per the following format:

 ```yaml
 # A set of captures to include in the catalog.